tonykieling/rspec_test/README.md

 6- To run the specs:
 `bundle exec rspec`
-It will outup an error due to the uninitialized constant StringCalculator (NameError) error.
+It will output an error due to the uninitialized constant StringCalculator (NameError) error.
 That’s expected, as we haven’t created that class yet.

 7- create a new directory to host our project's classes